pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 ### Tracking and Limiting Requests with Usage Plans with API Keys

-After you create, test, and deploy your APIs, you can use API Gateway usage plans to make them available to your customers.
+After you create, test, and deploy your APIs, you can use AWS API Gateway usage plans to make them available to your customers.
 These usage plans and API keys allow customers to use your API at agreed-upon request rates and quotas that meet their business requirements and budget constraints.
 If desired, you can set API-level throttling limits.